 Advanced Tips for DSCR Analysis in Excel

-- Click Conditional Formatting > Highlight Cell Rules > Less Than…
+- Go to Home > Conditional Formatting > Highlight Cell Rules > Less Than.

-- Set the threshold to 1.0 and choose a red fill color.
+- Set the value to 1 (or your lender’s minimum) and apply a red fill.

 Create a line chart to track DSCR over time: